zhangsu/seal/README.md

 ## Etymology

-The phrase "Scorched end" (Chinese: 焦尾; Pinyin: Jiao Wei) is a direct tranlation of the name of a Guqin[1] existed in China in the second century CE.
+The phrase "Scorched end" (Chinese: 焦尾; Pinyin: Jiao Wei) is a direct translation of the name of a Guqin[1] existed in China in the second century CE.
 The name literally means that one end of the Qin is scorched.

 This Qin was found by Cai Yong.[2]
 According to the "History of the Later